mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/python-tracker/Python-Tracker.md

 ### 4.4 Track page pings with `track_page_ping()`

-Use `track_page_ping()` to track engagement with a web page over time, via a heart beat event.
+Use `track_page_ping()` to track engagement with a web page over time, via a heartbeat event.
 (Each ping represents a single heartbeat.)

 Arguments are: